skellat/new-blog-post-tweety/_posts/2023-04-08-easter-eve.markdown

 ---
 In no particular order:

-* I am back in the classroom teaching on Monday.
-  * The class I teach is a Windows-centric class.
-  * I end up teaching basics of computer use.
 * It looks like the first proper episode of [69 Admins](https://69admins.com/) will be recorded soon for release on April 15th.
 * Learning about [edbrowse](https://www.edbrowse.org/usersguide.html) seems to be an item to consider.
 * I'm not looking forward to the outpatient procedures coming up in a few days.
 They're not exactly the most comfortable things to have to go through.